olegmaxus/acos-course-homeworks/README.md

 ## Notes on the 4th OSSP WS
  <ins>*Part 1*</ins>

+// original_[static/dynamic].sh are for Task 1 in Part 1, improved_[static/dynamic].sh are for Homework Task 2, where we have to improve original Task

-// I have added bash files (.sh) with linux shell for simplicity.
+// I have added bash files (.sh) with linux shell for simplicity

 // In CMD_EXAMPLE.txt you may find the sequence of console commands, which will give access for .sh files to be executed